sdneon/LDraw_Model_Viewer/README.md

 * Phase 1 (done): include the node module dependencies, so user won't have to find (old, compatible versions) & download them on their own.
 * Phase 2 (mostly done): Use my Node.JS 22.x+ to run all dependencies bundled within, so no longer need the messy node_modules folder (with countless little files).
   * Also patched server and viewer to fix edge cases of missing parts.
 Viewer somehow needs to internally retry after requesting and receiving missing parts from server.
-* **Phase 3 (work in progress; alpha version)**: Pack into a Node.JS **SEA Single Executable Application**, less data files and config.
+* **Phase 3 (work in progress; beta version)**: Pack into a Node.JS **SEA Single Executable Application** - all are embedded within the .EXE for easy use.
   * *Commandline option overrides* to access PORT and data library path settings.
 Since server scripts will now be embedded and untouchable with the SEA.
-  * Web folder content (i.e. viewer) now bundled as well - will be extracted if it does not exist.
-  * SEA means no scripts files including node_modules needed.
-All are embedded within the .EXE for easy use.
-  * Another major improvement: **read the LDraw parts ZIP files (complete.zip & ldrawunf.zip) directly**.
+  * A major improvement: **read the LDraw parts ZIP files (complete.zip & ldrawunf.zip) directly**.
 Previously, had to unzip them.
+  * LDraw parts ZIP archives and Web folder content (i.e. viewer) now bundled as well - will be extracted if not found.
+    * Parts bundles are in [ldr_full.exe](https://github.com/sdneon/LDraw_Model_Viewer/releases/download/v3.2.0/ldr_full.exe) only:
+      * Official parts 'complete.zip' updated till 30 Jun 2024
+      * Unofficial parts 'ldrawunf.zip' updated till 28 Jul 2024
+    * Use the smaller [ldr.exe](https://github.com/sdneon/LDraw_Model_Viewer/blob/main/ldr.exe) if using your own parts folder/archives.
   * Informs user which LDraw parts zip or folder exists, and aborts if none exists.
 If so, do use `-l <path>` option to set the correct path to those assets.

 # How ldraw-visualizer works